Samarps/Webserver_on_docker_Ansible/README.md

  I've created an Ansible Playbook which can Configure Webserver on a Docker Container, & also configures in between dependencies like configuring Docker, etc.

 Ansible is a great tool for Configuration Management & Automation.
-This Task was given by Sir Vimal Daga in the Arth training recently.

-## ARTH Task-10
+## Task Description
 🔰 Write an Ansible PlayBook that does the following operations in the managed nodes:\
 🔹 Configure Docker\
 🔹 Start and enable Docker services\